mriffle/nf-skyline-dia-ms/docs/source/workflow_parameters.rst

      - EncyclopeDIA generates many intermediate files that are subsequently processed by the workflow to generate the final results.
 These intermediate files may be large.
 If this is set to ``'true'``, these intermediate files will be saved locally in your ``results`` directory.
 Default: ``'false'``.
    * -
      - ``skyline_template_file``
      - The Skyline template file used to generate the final Skyline file.
 By default a pre-made Skyline template file suitable for EncyclopeDIA will be used.
 Specify a file location here to use your own template.
+Note: The filenames in the .zip file must match the name of the zip file, itself.
+E.g., ``my-skyline-template.zip`` must contain ``my-skyline-template.sky``.
    * -
      - ``email``
      - The email address to which a notification should be sent upon workflow completion.
 If no email is specified, no email will be sent.
 To send email, you must configure mail server settings (see below).